Writers gravitate to that emotional irritant deep within them and use a story to help work through solving their own personal problems.

 Identifying Bruce Wayne as a

 His relationship with Rachel Dawes (Katie Holmes) seems to be the likely candidate.
-But remember, the Influence Character is a point-of-view not a character.
+But remember, the Obstacle Character is a point-of-view not a character.
 Rachel doesn't really challenge Bruce on his approach to things.
 And when she does, she is really just standing in for another character.
 So who stirs up all kinds of trouble because of a point-of-view they have in regards to a certain

 Ra's al Ghul.